vvaidy/Qo-DL/README.md

 During handling of the above exception, another exception occured:
 TypeError: string indices must be integers
 ```
+### 23rd Feb 19 - Release 4b ###
+- proxy support.
+Configure & enable via config file.
+Must be http**s**, and not http.
+It will only be used once (for the album/get? req).
+- Configure tagging via config file.

 ## Qobuz-DL Playlist ##
 ### 11th Feb 19 - Release 1 ###